-Figure 15: Graph of stroke length as a function of pimp discharge, area of the chamber, and cadence

-(lever length from 1m to 1.3m)
+Figure 15: Graph of the force required to operate the pump as a function of lever length.(lever length from 1m to 1.3m)

 One key part of determining pump efficiency is the leakage of water around the piston.
 Using the piston system we have planned for this project, we assume that the primary cause of this will be roughness of the PVC pipe’s inner wall.
 In order to approximate this loss we measured a few six inch pipes to determine the greatest diameter differential.
-In this case the largest difference was .406 mm; with this being taken into consideration, the loss of water around our piston is .783 liters per second as can be seen below.
+In this case the largest difference was 0.406 mm; with this being taken into consideration, the loss of water around our piston is 0.783 liters per second seen in Equation 7.